ibm-cloud-docs/solution-tutorials/infrastructure-as-code2.md

    - [vm.tf](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/vm.tf) - contains the server configurations to deploy the VM with specified variables.
    - [terraform.tfvars](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/terraform.tfvars) - contains **Softlayer** username and api key, these credentials can be added to this file for best practices to avoid reentering the credentials from the command line every time when deploying the server.
 Note: DO NOT publish this file with your credentials.

+4. Now that we understand what's in each file, open the [vm.tf](https://github.com/IBM-Cloud/infrastructure-as-code-terraform/blob/master/vm.tf) file with your IDE and modify the file by adding your **public SSH key to access the VM**.
+To copy the public key to your clipboard, you can run the pbcopy < ~/.ssh/id_rsa.pub command in your terminal.

      ```bash
      $ pbcopy < ~/.ssh/id_rsa.pub